clucas26e4/ramics_archimedean/README.md

 Implementation of the results of the article "Free Modal Riesz Spaces are Archimedean: a Syntactic Proof".

-Working with `Coq 8.12.0`
+Working with `Coq 8.13.2`

 If you have any trouble or question, please contact `christophe.lucas@ens-lyon.fr` or `matteo.mio@ens-lyon.fr`.

 ### How to compile
-This implementation required ??? external libraries, than can be installed using [opam](https://coq.inria.fr/opam-using.html).
+This implementation required two external libraries and their dependencies, than can be installed using [opam](https://coq.inria.fr/opam-using.html).
 Once opam has be initialised, the libraries can be installed using the following commands

 	$ opam install coq-ollibs
 	$ opam install coq-coquelicot